jbaurle/PMStockQuote/Packages/Excel-DNA.0.32.0/readme.txt

    as the .xll).
 This is the configuration file for your Excel add-in.
 5. Configured <ProjectName>-Addin.dna to load your project library as an add-in library, and pack the compiled library into the redistributable.
 6. Configured debugging to start Excel and load the <ProjectName>-AddIn.xll.
-(For F#, please see the note below.)
+   NOTE: Debugging will fail to load the add-in for 64-bit Excel installations.
+See below under Troubleshooting.
+   NOTE: Debugging will not be configured for F# projects.
+See instructions at the bottom of this file.

 Next steps
 ----------